amirabadli/powerbi-toy-sales-analysis/README.md

-*To explore the interactive visuals and slicers, [download the Mexico Toy Sales Performance (.pbix)](./Mexico%20Toy%20Sales%20Performance.pbix) for full user experience.*
+*To explore the interactive visuals and slicers, [download the Mexico Toy Sales Performance.pbix](./Mexico%20Toy%20Sales%20Performance.pbix) for complete experience.*

 ## 🎯 Project Title
 Analyzing toy sales trends in Mexico to uncover seasonal, regional and product performance patterns.